The Return of the “Special

 4a Option.
 Report or Strategic Plan Analysis and Evaluation (60 pts—Due

-April 15; students are encouraged to work in teams of 2-3 people)
+April 15; students are asked to work in teams of 2-3 people…exceptions are

-proposed pedagogical plans, intended training methods, targeted skills or
+intended training methods, targeted skills or competencies, or evaluation

 Report: